89luca89/distrobox/README.md

 Note however that if you use a non-toolbox preconfigured image (e.g. images pre-baked to work with https://github.com/containers/toolbox), the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.

-A small time-tax to pay for the ability to use any type of image.
+A small time tax to pay for the ability to use any type of image.
 This will **not** occur after the first time, **subsequent enters will be much faster.**

 #### New Distro support

-If your distro of choice is not in the list open an issue requesting support for it, we can work together to check if it is possible to add support for it.
+If your distro of choice is not on the list, open an issue requesting support for it, we can work together to check if it is possible to add support for it.

 Or just try using it anyway, if it works, open an issue